-Working as a developer on a variety of products designed to enable managed service providers to remotely support and manage their client networks.
-I primarily work with Django and Node.js using technologies like Redis, Postgres, Elasticsearch, HAProxy, Docker, and Vagrant in Linux and FreeBSD, with VB.NET and C# on the Windows-side.
+Developed a variety of products designed to enable managed service providers to remotely support and manage their client networks.
+Technologies primarily consisted of Django, Node JS, Visual Basic, and C# along with tools like Redis, Postgres, Elasticsearch, HAProxy, Docker and Vagrant.

 Working as a systems engineer for a family-owned business serving a wide variety of clients that need network design, management, and support without the cost of employing a full-time team of staff.

 My primary clients include:

 Helped run a small web hosting provider involving a handful of Linux servers.
 Hosted sites for clients, friends, and family.
 The project was an experiment to test the strengths and automation capabilities of Linux in a production environment.

 I volunteered from January 2001 until February of 2005, at which time I was hired on part-time.
 In September 2005 I was brought on full-time.
 While on-duty, I responded to 911 requests for assistance aboard an ALS ambulance and/or technical rescue vehicle.
 Duties included providing patient care, teamwork, critical thinking, problem solving, and respect for the changing command structure on emergency scenes.
 Helped maintain the services IT systems.

 Provided support on an on-call basis to numerous companies and individuals in the Columbia River Gorge area, providing phone, e-mail, and on-site support for a variety of Windows and Linux networks.